netlands/PhotoSync/README.md

 # Simple Photo Sync

 Also known as poor man's tether, a basic camera to PC photo sync application implemented as a small Node-based webserver.
+Note that this is not a "live view" app!

 ## Problem